CybercentreCanada/assemblyline4_docs/docs/installation/cluster-microk8s.md

 ## Download depenedencies
 !!! tip "In this section we'll prepare all the pre-requisites for our deployment"
+	Only step needs to be done on internet-connected system

 ### 1. Download offline dependencies (On online environment)